NaiboWang/CommandlineConfig/Readme.md

 If you encounter any problems during using with this tool, please raise an issue in the github page of this project, I will solve the bugs and problems encountered at the first time.

+**Meanwhile, welcome to submit issues to propose what functions you want to add to this tool and I will implement them when possible.**

 ### Installation

 There are two ways to install this library: